Taking care of your back since 1998

 - Arthritis – Inflammation or bone spurs from arthritis can narrow the spaces in the spine, trapping nerves.

-- Injuries – Unexpected impacts from accidents, falls, or sporting activities can lead to swelling or spinal misalignments that compress nerves.
-In these cases, whether care is needed from an auto accident chiropractor after a collision or a sports chiropractor for athletic strain, targeted adjustments can help restore alignment and support recovery.
+- Injuries – Unexpected impacts from accidents, falls, or sporting activities can irritate surrounding tissues and affect spinal movement.
+In these cases, assessment from an auto accident chiropractor after a collision or a sports chiropractor for athletic strain may help identify whether nerve irritation is part of the problem.

 Understanding the cause is important for creating the right treatment plan, which is why chiropractic assessments focus on the root issue, not just the symptoms.